roz0n/Trendeye/README.md

 ## Motivation

+Trendeye is an attempt to leverage Vision and CoreML's image classification APIs to identify experimental trends contained in a given piece of design work.

 For the better part of the last decade, Trend List has been a staple in my bookmarks toolbar as a point of reference for inspiration while also being useful to keep up with burgeoning graphic design trends.
 Though the editors do a good job of categorizing submissions within individual trends, I find that many works are often contain *multiple* ones.

-Trendeye is an attempt to leverage Vision and CoreML's image classification APIs to identify experimental trends contained in a given piece of work.

 Image classification is tricky and the degree of precision required to achieve the desired results increase further when dealing with heavily text-based images.
 While early results have been promising, it's clear that there is still work to be done tuning the classification model for accuracy.